zero-24/plg_content_mydocslanguage/README.md

 ## Joomla!
 Extensions Directory (JED)

 This plugin can also been found in the Joomla!
-Extensions Directory: [CustomCSS by zero24](https://extensions.joomla.org/extension/mydocslanguage/)
+Extensions Directory: [MyDocsLanguage by zero24](https://extensions.joomla.org/extension/mydocslanguage/)

 ## Release steps